BoevaLab/CanSig/docs/index.rst

 Tutorials
 ---------

-* To learn more about the pipeline (parallelization, using custom models), see :ref:`pipeline-advanced`.
+* To learn more about the pipeline (parallelization, using custom models, plotting), see :ref:`pipeline-advanced`.
 * For a tutorial how to interpret the results from the biological perspective, see :ref:`interpretation`.
 * To learn about the preprocessing module (used to prepare the raw data into the HDF5 format), see the :ref:`preprocessing`.